tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/videoanalyzer/index.md

 title: Azure Video Analyzer API Management and Operations ms.service: azure-video-analyzer
 author: bennage
-ms.author: christb
+description: Azure Video Analyzer provides a platform to build intelligent video applications that span the edge and the cloud. ms.author: christb
 service_description: Azure Video Analyzer provides a platform to build intelligent video applications that span the edge and the cloud.
 ---